-Before explaining how BQool Repricing Mechanics operate, here are some critical points to give you some context.
+Before explaining how BQool Repricing Mechanics operate, it's essential to highlight some key points for a better understanding.

-- The Repricing Central competitor-based system targets eligible competitors and adjusts Your Price according to a given Repricing Rule.
+1. The Repricing Central competitor-based system targets eligible competitors and adjusts Your Price based on a specified Repricing Rule.

-- BQool needs the pricing competition information from Amazon SQS reports, which would only be sent if there is a change in prices or position.
-Once BQool receives the SQS report, the Repricing Mechanics would only change Your Price according to your Repricing Rules.
+2. BQool relies on pricing competition information obtained from Amazon SQS reports, which will only be sent when there is a change in prices or positions.
+Once BQool receives the SQS reports, the Repricing Mechanics will adjust Your Price based on a specified Repricing Rule.

-- BQool cannot perform private label pricing based on the orders and inventory of specific listings, nor can BQool carry out repricing activities on cross ASIN.
+3. BQool is unable to perform private label pricing based on orders and inventory of specific listings.
+Additionally, BQool does not support repricing activities for cross ASINs.

 What is Amazon SQS?